 Peruvian authorities recently unveiled an updated ticketing system for visitors to the UNESCO World Heritage site in an effort to address overcrowding.

-The ancient citadel of Machu Picchu is one of the world’s most famous tourist destinations.
-More than 30 years ago, UNESCO added the historic site to its World Heritage collection, calling the Incan sanctuary in Peru “among the greatest artistic, architectural, and land use achievements anywhere.”
-But the inundation of tourist crowds to Machu Picchu has taken a heavy toll on the site and its conservation, and soon, tourist access to this popular destination will become significantly limited.
+More than 30 years ago, UNESCO added Machu Picchu to its World Heritage collection, calling the Incan sanctuary in Peru “among the greatest artistic, architectural, and land use achievements anywhere.”
+But the inundation of tourist crowds to the ancient citadel has taken a heavy toll on the site and its conservation.
+As a result, tourist access to this popular destination is becoming more limited than ever.

 As of January 1, travelers planning to visit Machu Picchu are required to purchase tickets not just for entry on a specific date, but also at a specific hour.

 The new rules, explained

 The updated measures, which were introduced by Cuzco’s Ministry of Culture, outline three time blocks within which travelers can book hour-specific entry to Machu Picchu: “early morning” (between 6 a.m. and 9 a.m.), “morning” (between 9 a.m. and 12 p.m.), and “afternoon” (between 12 p.m. to 3 p.m.).